Cargill is expanding its presence in Ohio with a $50 million investment in a new premix and nutrition plant in Lewisburg, Ohio.

 “It's important for us to have separate facilities to ensure product quality for our customers,” Barker said.
 “We understand our customers have different preferences and product requirements, and this new facility will help us deliver those choices.”

-The company said the facility will have the latest manufacturing technology to increase employee safety and lower product quality risks.
-The Lewisburg facility joins six other Cargill premix feed and nutrition manufacturing facilities across the U.S in Guymon, Okla.; Hereford and Weatherford, Texas; Fremont, Neb., and Lewisburg.
+Cargill said the facility will have the latest manufacturing technology to increase employee safety and lower product quality risks.
+The Lewisburg facility joins six other Cargill premix feed and nutrition manufacturing facilities across the U.S. in Guymon, Okla.; Hereford and Weatherford, Texas; Fremont, Neb., and Lewisburg.